kovagoz/vim-old/README.md

 [Powerline fonts](https://github.com/Lokaltog/powerline-fonts) have installed on your host.

-You need vim compiled with Python 2.6+ or 3.2+ support for Powerline to work.
+You need vim compiled with Python 2.6+ or 3.2+ support for Powerline to work (vim-nox package on Debian).

 ## Installation